joereddington/joereddington.github.io/_posts/2024-03-23-history-review.markdown

 <li> 15:19 forms.office.com
 </ul>

+{:/nomarkdown}

+I should have been on my way home, but instead I was exhaustedly faffing around with Wikipedia.
 This is all "I'm sitting down after a lecture and doing a bit of a faff"

+{::nomarkdown}
 <br><ul><li class='same'> 12:36 forms.office.com
 <li> 12:36 login.microsoftonline.com
 <li> 12:36 forms.office.com